mark-watson/Java-AI-Book/manuscript/kgc.md

 ~~~~~~~~
 create_data_and_remove_duplicates:
 	mvn test
-	echo "Removing duplicate Cypher statements"
+	echo "Removing duplicate RDF statements"
 	awk '!visited[$$0]++' output_with_duplicates.rdf > output.rdf
 	rm -f output_with_duplicates.rdf
 ~~~~~~~~

-If you are not familiar with **awk** and want to learn the basic then I recommend [this short tutorial](http://www.hcs.harvard.edu/~dholland/computers/awk.html).
+If you are not familiar with **awk** and want to learn the basics then I recommend [this short tutorial](http://www.hcs.harvard.edu/~dholland/computers/awk.html).

 ## KGCreator Wrap Up